jamesrwilliams/flagpole/README.md

 ## Query Strings

-You can also enable Flag groups using the `flag` URL parameter, and the group key you wish to enable.
+You can also enable Flag groups using the `group` URL parameter, and the group key you wish to enable.

+### Using groups

+Flag groups are a way to manage multiple groups at a time.

 ## Shortcodes